The Bottomless Cookie Jar Philosophy

-Although our number one focus is on the overnight guest and experience, we do allow day skiing at a rate of $15 per person for the day and $5 for Children 6-14.
-Season passes are available at a rate of $90 per person and $50 for children.
+Although our number one focus is on the overnight guest and experience, we do allow day skiing at a rate of $20 per person for the day and $5 for Children 6-14.
+Season passes are available at a rate of $100 per person.
 There is no food service available but during the Midweek (not including Holidays) coffee, tea, hot chocolate and cookies are included in the trail pass.
-If you wish to have lunch, lunch is available for $10.
+If you wish to have lunch, lunch is available for $12.
 Reservations required.
 A state ski pass is not required to use the trails, we receive no grant and aid funding.
 Snowshoe fee for access to the snowshoe trail and Maplelag property is $10.
 Trail fees help offset our property taxes.
 We are a family owned and operated business.

 Over the years we have had quite a number of foreign students come to live and work at Maplelag.
 We feel that it has been a most rewarding experience for all parties concerned with the students learning about an aspect of America that they might not otherwise see, and we have been able to make some fantastic friends that become like family as well as having excellent workers.
 We try to do a very comprehensive screening process, perhaps the number one requirement being that they are nonsmokers, as Maplelag is a nonsmoking facility.
 Then, we have them check our web site and we also give them the e mails of other students that have been to Maplelag.
 They can then compare experiences to see if they would indeed be a Maplelag person.
 Even though we are very rural, the students have more interaction with Americans than they would most likely have in a larger city.
 Some friends of students who have come here to visit who went to large cities soon discovered they had made a mistake and wished that they had had a more rural experience.
 The interns have to be a college or university student in their home country and then they are able to get a J-1 visa.
 This entitles them to stay four months and get a U.S. social security card, thus making everything legal.
 Right now, we have Cecily who is from Taiwan and Vilo from Slovakia.
 We are working on applications for the coming season right now, and as we get so many applications it takes some time with e mail interviewing to make sure that the student coming will be a Maplelag person.